briangwaltney/articles/Type_Safe_HTMX_In_Go.md

 }
 ```

-If we could do this, we would never need to remember a route again.
-Like tRPC, we can just let our auto-complete create the routes for us and we would always know what parameters we need and how they are named.
+Everything we're going to build can be used in template engines like Templ as well, but you'll need to pass in the resulting URL as a parameter rather than inlining like I'm doing with Gomponents.

-This is our target.
+Now that we have our target.
 Let's build it.

 ```go
 // routeBuilder.go